gardener/landscapercli/docs/commands/container_deployer/add_container_di.md

   deploy item was deleted, and a potential clean up should be executed.

 - IMPORTS: Describes the path to a json file containing the input data for your program.
 You can find an example in the file [imports.json](./resources/misc/imports.json).
-In this file you find the following sections:

-  - *blueprint*: contains the name of the blueprint
-  - *cd*: the component descriptor
-  - *componentDescriptorDef*: base information of the component
-  - *components*: the resolved component descriptor list, which means that all transitive component descriptors are included in a list
-  - *imports*: a JSON structure containing the values of all import parameters.
+In this file you find a JSON structure containing the values of all import parameters.
 The input parameter are read with `IMPORTS=$(cat $IMPORTS_PATH)`.
 In the example above we expect 4 input parameters in the following format (of course more complex data is possible).
 In the example script, we do not use the target-cluster parameter, but we included it to illustrate how to access a target object.

       ```yaml
       {